amitj1jan/CommunityHousingNetwork/README.md

 Note: Run Makefile to download the data required.

-This is dashboard created to provide  inputs to team to help arrange funds
+This is the dashboard created to provide inputs to CHN team.